StianHaSu/IN3260-measuring-multi-hop-queuing-delay/Readme.md

       heading and trailing packets, this is used to estimate the queuing delay and standard deviation in ***k_means.py***

+Before friday 24:
+- [ ] Finish up presentation

+Before wednesday 29. november:
+- [ ] Run the 1Gbps simulations for the 1-hop
+- [ ] Prepare plots for the single hop case
+- [ ] Check the proposed scheme of "shifting" the usable data (sanitize data)
+- [ ] Describe the different algorithms in the document

+Later:
+- [ ] Finish up writing about single hop (evaluation, explanation and results)
+- [ ]

 ## How to run
 1. Navigate to the ns-3.39 directory.
 2. Run "make build" which builds the project and enable debugging and testing.